 They didn’t hesitate to use violence to get what they want, (1 Samuel 2:16).
 Their greed was beyond measure.
 Eventually, People stopped bringing their sacrifices to God’s house for they feared being harassed by Hophni and Phinehas.

 There are three lessons here.
 First, we must teach God’s ways to our children.
-Eli failed to impart to his sons a respect for God’s ways, including the sacrifices and offerings.
+Eli failed to impart to his sons, respect for God’s ways, including the sacrifices and offerings.

-The second lesson is no one can play the fool with God for He will judge both the heathen and His own people.
+The second lesson is no one can play the fool of God for He will judge both the heathen and His own people.
 He will judge His house first.

 3. Eli tolerated his boys’ immoral behavior